15815162480/http/UpdateInfo.md

+### 1.6.3

+* improve: All icons will automatically change according to the project theme, including the icon for opening the window (installing Extra ToolWindow Colorful Icons will only display colored icons)

 ### 1.6.2

 * fix bugs: When node filtering does not display package nodes, annotations will be displayed in the panel